 Melissa Jankiewicz Funeral Director

-Melissa grew up in the northwest suburb of Elmwood Park, Illinois and still currently resides there with her family.
+Melissa grew up in the northwest suburb of Elmwood Park, Illinois and currently resides in the Norwood Park neighborhood of Chicago.
 After the sudden and unexpected death of a close family friend, Melissa decided to change careers and enroll in mortuary school to become a Funeral Director.
 She graduated from the University of Illinois at Chicago with a Bachelor of Arts in English in May 2010, and then later graduated Worsham College of Mortuary Science in March 2017.
 She is a certified crematory operator with the Cremation Association of North America and hopes to become a certified grief counselor.
 In her free time, Melissa enjoys reading and relaxing, as well as attending Blackhawks and Cubs games and going to local concerts in Chicago.
 She also enjoys spending time with her family, her companion Chad, and her dogs Mia and Toby.